Cierre Wood: Professional career

-In January 2013, Wood decided to forgo his final year of eligibility, entering the 2013 NFL Draft.
-He went undrafted and was signed as a free agent with the Houston Texans hours after the draft.
+In January 2013, Wood decided to forgo his final year of eligibility, entering the 2013 NFL draft.

 Houston Texans

+Wood went undrafted and was signed as a free agent with the Houston Texans hours after the draft.
 The Texans released Wood, along with two others players, on October 21, 2013, for unspecified violations of team rules prior to a game in Kansas City.

 New England Patriots

 The New England Patriots signed Wood to their practice squad on November 5, 2013.
-He was released on December 26, 2013.
+He was released by the Patriots on December 26.

 Baltimore Ravens

-He was signed by the Ravens to a reserve-future deal on January 15, 2014.
-The Ravens released Wood on August 25, 2014.
+Wood was signed by the Baltimore Ravens to a reserve-future deal on January 15, 2014.
+The Ravens released Wood on August 25.

 Seattle Seahawks

-Wood was signed by the Seahawks to their practice squad on November 12, 2014.
+Wood was signed by the Seattle Seahawks to their practice squad on November 12, 2014.

 Buffalo Bills

 The Buffalo Bills signed Wood to their roster on August 19, 2015.
-On September 4, 2015, he was released by the Bills.
-On September 6, 2015, the Bills signed Wood to their practice squad.
-Wood was promoted to the Bills active roster on Friday October 2.
+On September 4, he was released by the Bills.
+On September 6, the Bills re-signed Wood to their practice squad.
+Wood was promoted to the Bills' active roster on Friday, October 2.
 However, in Week 5, Wood tore his ACL, ending his season.